simon-lenau/bash-aux/README.md

 ### read_non_blocking

-Read input from stdin / pipe / user input, but don’t wait for the input”
+Read input from stdin / pipe / user input, but don’t wait for the input

 ### rep